DAHUO-Melbourne/IT-blog/README.md

 After cloning the project, run 'npm install' in the terminal and 'npm start' after installing all the necessary packages, then the page would run on http://localhost:3000/

+Sometimes the images could be loaded slowly because of the network speed, you can refer to the effect gifs in the readme if so.

 ### Page appearance

 #### home page